Bad Girls from Mars

-Bad Girls from Mars is a 1991 American black comedy science fiction slasher film written by Mark Thomas McGee and directed by Fred Olen Ray.
+Bad Girls from Mars is a 1990 American black comedy science fiction slasher film written by Mark Thomas McGee and directed by Fred Olen Ray.
 It stars Edy Williams, Oliver Darrow, Brinke Stevens and Jay Richardson.

-Plot synopsis
+Plot

 Someone is killing off the female leads of the movie production of Bad Girls from Mars.
 The producers feel they should try to finish the film, even though they're making a lucrative amount from insurance payoffs, so they fly in European sex bomb Emanuelle as the new lead.
 Emanuelle (Edy Williams) immediately begins embarrassing the producers by leading a wild party life around town.
 Meanwhile, the killings continue, and detectives try to stop the fiend responsible.